aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Translations for Special Numbers/Translations_For_Special_Numb2.rst

-This option determines whether special values (inf, -inf, na, undf, zero) are translated by the FormatString function or not.
+This option determines whether special values (inf, -inf, na, undf, zero) are translated by the :any:`FormatString` function or not.
 Possible values are: